Borys Hrinchenko: Biography

-While working in the zemstvo, Hrinchenko wrote a dilogy "In the middle of the dark night" (1901) and "Under the quiet willows" (1902), published plays "Forest Stars" (1897), "Cloud" (1897), "Steppe Guest" (1898), "Among the Storms" (1899), "On Public Work" (1901).
+While working at the zemstvo, Hrinchenko wrote a dilogy "In the middle of the dark night" (1901) and "Under the quiet willows" (1902), published plays "Forest Stars" (1897), "Cloud" (1897), "Steppe Guest" (1898), "Among the Storms" (1899), "On Public Work" (1901).
 B. Hrinchenko was an extremely hard-working man.
 Being a true patriot, he published "Ethnographic Materials Collected in Chernihiv and Neighboring Provinces" in three volumes (1895-1899), "From the Mouth" (1900), and "Literature of Ukrainian Folklore (1777-1900)" (1901).

 In 1902 the writer moved to Kyiv.
 Here, together with his wife Maria Zahirna, he worked on compiling his top work, the four-volume Dictionary of the Ukrainian Language (1907-1909).
 This outstanding work was awarded an academic prize.

 At the end of 1904 he headed the left wing of the UDP, which formed the Ukrainian Radical Party, and at the end of 1905 it merged with the UDP into the Ukrainian Democratic Radical Party.
 From 1906 he was an employee of the newspaper Hromadska Dumka and editor of the magazine Nova Hromada.
 In 1906-1909 he headed the Kyiv Prosvita.
 Hrinchenko belonged to the group of the most prominent representatives of Ukrainian populism.
 During the period of the greatest scale of the great-power chauvinist policy of the Russian government in Ukraine, he advocated the consistent conduct of national and cultural work among Ukrainian society.
 He expressed his political views in his program of the UDRP and in "Letters from Dnieper Ukraine" (Bukovina newspaper, 1892–1893).

-In 1905, on the initiative of Hrinchenko and others, the All-Ukrainian Teachers' Union (VUUS) was formed, a professional Ukrainian organization of teachers and public educators.
+In 1905, on the initiative of Hrinchenko and others, the All-Ukrainian Teachers' Union (VUUS) was formed as a professional Ukrainian organization of teachers and public educators.

-After the return of Mykhailo Hrushevsky from Lviv to Kyiv, Hrinchenko sowed enmity and distrust of everything in Galicia (his personal motive was his disapproval of Mykhailo Hrushevsky).
+After the return of Mykhailo Hrushevsky from Lviv to Kyiv, Hrinchenko sowed enmity and distrust of everything Galician (his personal motive was his disapproval of Mykhailo Hrushevsky).

-On behalf of the Kyiv Community, he collected materials and edited the Dictionary of the Ukrainian Language for 2 years, which included 70,000 Ukrainian words from literary works and folklore sources.
+On behalf of the Kyiv Community, he collected materials and edited the Dictionary of the Ukrainian Language for 2 years, including into it 70,000 Ukrainian words from literary works and folklore sources.
 The dictionary was published in 4 volumes (vols.
 1–4, 1907–1909).
-This work by Hrinchenko even received an award from the Russian Academy of Sciences.
+This work by Hrinchenko received an award from the Russian Academy of Sciences.
 It was an outstanding work of the early twentieth century, which was republished for the second time in 49 years.

-The writer's health, undermined by tuberculosis (the consequences of the Kharkiv imprisonment), could not withstand the tense, continuous rhythm.
-The last straw of his life was the death of his daughter Nastya and her young son.
-The sharp exacerbation of the disease forced the writer to go for treatment in the Kingdom of Italy.
+The writer's health, undermined by tuberculosis (the consequence of his Kharkiv imprisonment), could not withstand the tense, continuous rhythm of work.
+The death of his daughter Nastya and her young son greatly affected Hrinchenko.
+The sharp exacerbation of the disease forced him to go for treatment in the Kingdom of Italy.

-He died on May 6, 1910, in the town of Ospedaletti in Liguria, Italy.
-Hrinchenko was buried in Kyiv, in the Baikove Cemetery.
+Borys Hrinchenko died on May 6, 1910, in the town of Ospedaletti in Liguria, Italy and was buried in Kyiv's Baikove Cemetery.
+He was survived by his wife, Maria Hrinchenko.